Zenika/conference-hall-to-calendar/README.md

 ### Running the script

 To run the script, you need to have an existing Google Agenda `credentials.json`.
-To obtain it, follow this documentation.
+To obtain it, you'll have to create a google api account, add the Google Agenda API, then download the `credentials.json` file.
+See [Google API Authentication](https://flaviocopes.com/google-api-authentication/) as an example documentation.

-Change the `config.json` file according to your needs (it should be documented enough for you to understand)
+Copy the `config-example.json` file and change it according to your needs (it should be documented enough for you to understand).
+Typically, you should have to change the used `dates` which contain the time slots for conferences.

+Now you can run the script with `python transformer.py`!

 ## Running the tests